 3. Always provide the best possible guest experience — doing so will bring you positive reviews and loyal customers.

 There you have it: 12 tips on how to get more direct bookings from your Rate Connect campaign on trivago Hotel Manager.
 Follow them to encourage guests to book directly with you during every step of their user journey.

-As a bonus tip, we suggest that you frequently monitor the performance analytics available to you on your account and adopt your pricing and content strategy based on the seasonality and target group of your hotel.
+As a bonus tip, we suggest that you frequently monitor the performance analytics available to you on your account and adapt your pricing and content strategy based on the seasonality and target group of your hotel.